 I recently reviewed the hair analysis results of a 21-year-old college student, who I’ll call Joe.

-Joe’s main health concerns were stomach problems, allergies, brain fog, and headaches.
+Joe’s main health concerns were stomach pain, allergies, brain fog, and headaches.
 He also reported having sinus congestion, fatigue, eczema, confusion, irritability, depression, OCD, diarrhea, and bloating.

 Joe reached out to do a hair analysis because he was having trouble concentrating in school, which he said was becoming very stressful.

 Joe’s First Hair Analysis

 Joe’s hair analysis revealed several important imbalances.
 One of the most notable was an arsenic level of .531 mg%, which is 500x the normal level!

 Arsenic is a highly toxic metal that is prevalent on planet earth.
 It occurs naturally in conjunction with gold, copper, zinc, lead, and other metals.
 Therefore, it is a common by-product of mining and smelting.

 Arsenic is famous for being used as a food poison to silently kill a person.
 It has been used throughout history to kill off kings and emperors, earning the name the “poison of kings”.

 Dr. Lawrence Wilson, a holistic physician who studies toxic metals, calls arsenic the slow death mineral because it causes vague symptoms that are hard to trace.
 He also calls it the slave mineral and the dullness mineral because it takes away a person’s will to resist, and it causes mental dullness and apathy.